 Weight Division: Peso Pena (64,00 kg / 141.5 lbs)

 Jena Bishop Biography

-Throughout high school Jena ran track and field for her school as well as cross country – though she thrived in the sprinting distances.
-It wasn’t until Jena’s 21st birthday that she started training jiu jitsu, influenced by her (then) boyfriend Tyler Bishop.
-Tyler was a white belt at the time, and the couple’s relationship grew in parallel with their love for BJJ, eventually being join in matrimony by the time they reached the blue belt rank.
+Throughout high school, Jena ran track and field for her school as well as cross country – though she thrived in the sprinting distances.
+It wasn’t until Jena’s 21st birthday that she started training jiu-jitsu, influenced by her (then) boyfriend Tyler Bishop.
+Tyler was a white belt at the time, and the couple’s relationship grew in parallel with their love for BJJ, eventually joining in matrimony by the time they reached the blue belt rank.